 Standards Development ProcessRefers to the consensus-based protocol by which standards development organization develop open, non-proprietary standards.
 This process consists of convening a working group, consisting of professionals with domain expertise in the specific ITS component to which the standard is expected to apply.
 Their duty is to shepherd the standard draft through a series of development statuses.
 Promotion to each successive development status means that the draft has been reviewed by an ever-widening group of stakeholders.
 Thus, the standard is continuously examined and improved before it is deemed ready to be published.
 Revised versions may be released after this.

-SubsystemSubsystems correspond to the actual equipment, both hardware and software, that physically carry out the ITS functions.
-They are the principal structural elements of the physical architecture (which you can view by clicking on the Physical Architecture button at http://www.iteris.com/itsarch).
+SubsystemSubsystems are physical objects that correspond to the actual equipment, both hardware and software, that physically carry out the ITS functions.
+They are the principal structural elements of the physical view (which you can view by clicking on the Physical View button at http://www.arc-it.net).
 Subsystems provide a physical representation (though not a detailed design) of important ITS interfaces and major system components.
-There are 19 subsystems in the National ITS Architecture.
-These are grouped into four classes: Centers, Roadside, Vehicles, and Travelers.
-Example subsystems include the Traffic Management Subsystem, the Vehicle Subsystem, and the Roadway Subsystem.
+There are 40 subsystems in ARC-IT.
+These are grouped into five classes: Centers, Field, Vehicles, Support, and Travelers.
+Example subsystems include the Traffic Management Center, the Vehicle Onboard Equipment (OBE), and the ITS Roadway Equipment Subsystem.
 Due to this close correspondence between the physical world and the subsystems, the subsystem interfaces are prime candidates for standardization.

 Systems EngineeringA structured process for arriving at a final design of a system.
 The final design is selected from a number of alternatives that would accomplish the same objectives and considers the total life-cycle of the project including not only the technical merits of potential solutions but also the costs and relative value of alternatives.

-TerminatorTerminators define the boundary of an architecture.
-The National ITS Architecture terminators represent the people, systems, and general environment that interface to ITS.
-The interfaces between terminators and the subsystems and processes within the National ITS Architecture are defined, but no functional requirements are allocated to terminators.
-The logical architecture and physical architecture views of the National ITS Architecture both have exactly the same set of terminators.
-The only difference is that logical architecture processes communicate with terminators using data flows, while physical architecture subsystems use architecture flows.
+TerminatorTerminators are the physical objects that define the boundary of an architecture.
+In ARC-IT terminators represent the people, systems, and general environment that interface to ITS.
+The interfaces between terminators and the subsystems and processes within ARC-IT are defined, but no functional requirements are allocated to terminators.
+The functional and physical views of ARC-IT have exactly the same set of terminators.
+The only difference is that functional view processes communicate with terminators using data flows, while physical view subsystems use information flows.

 Traveler SubsystemsEquipment used by travelers to access ITS services pre-trip and en-route.
 This includes services that are owned and operated by the traveler as well as services that are owned by transportation and information providers.
-One of four general subsystem classes defined in the National ITS Architecture.
+One of five general subsystem classes defined ARC-IT.

 USDOT ITS JPOThe U.S. Department of Transportation's ITS Joint Program Office was created in 1994 to streamline ITS development and deployment initiatives beginning in various DOT agencies.
 In recognition of the interdisciplinary nature of ITS, the JPO was established to: (1) provide strategic leadership for ITS research, development, testing, and deployment, (2) guide policy coordination, and (3) ensure resource accountability.
 Responsibility for the actual implementation of ITS activities rests with individual program and modal administrations.
 These include the Federal Highway Administration (FHWA), Federal Transit Administration (FTA), the National Highway Traffic Safety Administration (NHTSA), the Federal Railroad Administration (FRA), the Federal Motor Carrier Safety Administration (FMCSA), and the Maritime Administration (MARAD).